 Your Sodexo Campus Dining Team is dedicated to sustainability.
 We know we can all work together to make a positive impact right here at University of Tampa.
 In addition to the many initiatives we take on as a company, we have implemented the following programs specific to University of Tampa.

 At UT, we use recycled to-go boxes.
 Our spent cooking oil from the campus is recycled --- the used oil is filtered, processed and distributed for reuse.
 The used product is clearly of value as payment is received when the oil is removed rather than a charge incurred for removal and transport service.

 Food Recovery Network

-  To avoid food waste, The Univeristy of Tampa Dining Services partnered with the student-run Food Recovery Network to donate left over food every Friday to an at-risk youths center.
+To avoid food waste, The University of Tampa Dining Services partnered with the student-run Food Recovery Network to donate left over food every Thursday to an at-risk youths center.
 The students not only deliver the food, but they have nutrition and sustainability lessons with the children.
-UT is also almost completely tray-lessto reduce amount of left over food.
+UT is also almost completely tray-less to reduce amount of left over food.

 Sodexo Sustainable Seafood Policy

 To meet our commitment, Sodexo developed and launched its Sustainable Seafood Policy in 2011.
 The policy seeks to keep fish in the sea as well as seafood on its menus and catalogs, preserving jobs, satisfying customers, providing nutritional well-being and offering environmental benefits.
 The sustainable seafood policy seeks to ensure that throughout Sodexo's supply chain, the right processes are in place to guarantee ample fish stocks for the future.